 When it’s time to shed some pounds, hitting the treadmill’s “fat-burning” preset training mode might seem like an obvious choice.
 But can a slow and steady power walk really get the job done?
 It turns out fat-burning cardio may not be as simple as a push of a button.

-Fat burning can actually take place in both zones, whether at 67-87% of one’s maximum heart rate (high intensity) or at 58-76% percent (low intensity).
-While the body does burn a higher percentage of calories from fat at a slower pace, more revved-up cardio is shown to blast a greater number of overall calories, particularly during recovery .
-So the good news is there are ways to accomplish both — without running in circles…
+Fat burning can actually take place in both zones, whether at 67-87 percent of one’s maximum heart rate (high intensity) or at 58-76 percent (low intensity).
+While the body does burn a higher percentage of calories from fat at a slower pace, more revved-up cardio is shown to blast a greater number of overall calories, particularly during recovery

 Some of the most effective fat-burning routines, like interval training, offer the best of both worlds.
 By alternating bursts of intense activity with intervals of lighter activity, the body oxidizes fat and blasts calories without requiring hours on the treadmill.